Gundoald: The Gundovald Affair

 Gundovald then moved on from Toulouse and was pursued by an army made up of the inhabitants of Tours and Poitevins.
-He decided to go Bordeaux, where he tried to take a finger bone of Saint Sergius to aid his cause.
+He decided to go to Bordeaux, where he tried to take a finger bone of Saint Sergius to aid his cause.
 The bone was broken in the process.
 The revolt subsequently established a new Bishop of Dax and nullified some of Chilperic's decrees.
-Gundovald soon sent two messengers to Guntram demanding the portion of Chlothar I's realm that was rightfully his.
-Guntram stretched the messengers, until they admitted that Gundovald had been asked to accept kingship by Childebert II's leaders.
+Gundovald soon sent two messengers to Guntram, demanding the portion of Chlothar I's realm that was rightfully his.
+Guntram stretched the messengers until they admitted that Gundovald had been asked to accept kingship by Childebert II's leaders.
 As a result of this, Guntram warned Childebert II not to trust his advisers, before accepting him as his heir.